-If you are not excavating within the next 14 calendar days a ticket cannot be submitted since the project is in the design phase.
+If you are not excavating within the next 14 calendar days in California or 28 calendar days in Nevada a ticket cannot be submitted since the project is in the design phase.
 To acquire infrastructure information/ location for design purposes, the engineering department of each utility operator must be contacted.
-USA North 811 provides the Utility Member Contact Lookup tool free of charge.
-Please use the button below to generate a list of design/engineering contacts.
+Please use the button below to fill out the Utility Member Contact Request form to receive a list of design/engineering contacts.

 The following is a list of Holidays recognized by California and Nevada.
 Both California and Nevada One-Call Laws do not allow Federal or State Holidays to be included as part of the legal notice for the excavation notification.
 For holidays that occur on Saturdays, USA NORTH 811 will observe the holiday the Friday before the holiday.
 For holidays that occur on Sundays, they will be observed on the following Monday.